 From the hall you pass through an ante room, whose furnishings include a clock once used in the (now ruinous) Morton Castle, and the morning room.
 Both are rooms on a very human scale, and it is easy to imagine people enjoying these spaces, complete as they are with family mementos.
 The dining room is designed on a much larger scale, and comes complete with beautiful wood panelling and large family portraits.
 The serving room beyond it is particularly fascinating, as its walls are lined with paintings of servants including, most strikingly, the chef Joseph Lawrence, who served three Dukes.

 Moving up a level takes you through Bonnie Prince Charlie's Bedroom and its striking tapestries to a beautiful ante-room beyond.
 The highlight here is another wonderful tapestry, this one including three tigers playing in the foreground.
 Only... the scene was meant to be a Scottish one, and those are meant to be Scottish wildcats (not with those tails they aren't).
 It would seem the weaver had no reference for a wildcat, so went for tigers instead.
 Moving on, the drawing room is in many ways the highlight of your tour of Drumlanrig, a magnificent room made all the more atmospheric by the need to exclude the fading effects of daylight.
 You then move through the staircase gallery to the boudoir and the white bedroom, before descending to your starting point.

 Before you leave Drumlanrig, a visit to the tea shop can be highly recommended.
-The stables area to the west of the shop is home to a visitor centre, a children's activity room, and a gallery and gift shop, while just around the corner is the Scottish Cycle Museum.
+The stables area to the west of the shop is home to a visitor centre, a children's activity room, and a gallery and gift shop.
 And then there are the beautiful gardens and grounds...